 “The thing is,” she said coyly as she ran her fingers through my hair, “now I’ve thrown out all my old clothes… I simply have nothing to wear.”

-I stumbled over when I arrived at the locker rooms, my head still spinning from the apparition and from the firewhiskey Henrietta had force-fed me last night.
+I stumbled over when I arrived at the locker rooms, my head still spinning from the apparition and from the firewhiskey I had drunk with Henrietta and my cousins last night.
 Vomit was threatening to go everywhere.

 Pushing open the door and staggering along the corridor, I wondered why it was so quiet.
 Admittedly, the day after the opening game (which we usually lost) was always quiet and sad, intermittent with bursts of anger from our coach and wailing sobs from Oscar – but today it was eerily so.
 My footsteps echoed around the orange hallways.